c4dt/byzcoin/README.md

 # Updating

-This repo is automatically updated once per day.
+Two github actions are used to update the code once per week and serve it over the coming week.
+The first action is started once a week to update the repo with the latest code from the cothority and onet to produce a docker file.
+The second action runs every day to update the link of the 'daily' docker image to the image from the first action.

-This is done using a travis-cronjob: https://travis-ci.com/github/c4dt/byzcoin/settings Every node has currently a `watchtower` docker running once an hour and will update accordingly.
+Every node has currently a `watchtower` docker running once an hour and will update accordingly.
-The roadmap for a better update is:

-1. update the code once per week.
-2. the nodes update throughout the week
+As every node is linked to a different 'daily' docker image, the 7 nodes update throughout the week.

-This would allow catching 'rogue' updates hopefully before they changed all the nodes.

 ## Verification